 Beyond general acceptance of the merits of Lolita's retirement, Seaquarium staff are needed for pre-transport preparation and research, all stages of transport, and for Lolita's initial care in her retirement facility, both to apply their long-term familiarity with her daily habits and the details of care protocols and to reduce stress and enhance Lolita's confidence and trust as the transport proceeds.
 Seaquarium staff will be invited to examine the retirement facility in advance of transport to advise on any particulars of the facility or procedures.
 The best results will come when all principle parties effectively collaborate in the planning process.

-The Lolita Retirement Project, in partnership with the Miami Seaquarium and other professional marine mammal care personnel, will make arrangements and preparations to transport Lolita to a netted sea-pen in a protected cove on San Juan Island.
+The Lolita Retirement Project, in partnership with the Miami Seaquarium and other professional marine mammal care personnel, will make arrangements and preparations to transport Lolita to a netted sea-pen in a protected cove in the San Juan Islands.

 If deemed advisable by scientific and veterinary personnel, Lolita will gradually be allowed to swim outside the netted enclosure while accompanied by her care staff on a boat equipped with a recall signal device.
 Over time she should be given the opportunity to swim greater distances while rebuilding her strength and stamina.